s0phia-/easy21/README.md

 ### What are the pros and cons of bootstrapping in Easy21?

 #### Pros:
-Bootstrapping learns faster, as it allows us to make updates before we reach the end of an episode.
+Bootstrapping learns faster as it allows us to make updates before we reach the end of an episode.

 #### Cons:
 Bootstrapping reduces variance but introduces bias

 ### Would you expect bootstrapping to help more in blackjack or Easy21?
-It really depends how we're representing a game - if we're card counting, then the length of an episode is the time it takes to finish going through a deck of cards, in which case blackjack has significantly longer episodes and could gain a lot more from bootstrapping than Easy21.
+It really depends how we're representing a game - if we're card counting then the length of an episode is the time it takes to finish going through a deck of cards, in which case blackjack has significantly longer episodes and could gain a lot more from bootstrapping than Easy21.
 On the other hand, if our learning agent doesn't want to be kicked out of casinos it's better to represent one round as an episode, and treat the cards in the deck as random.
-In this case, the lenght of the episode is very short for both blackjack and Easy21, however slightly shorter for blackjack as it doesn't include negative cards.
+In this case, the length of an episode is usually very short for both blackjack and Easy21, however slightly shorter for blackjack as it doesn't include negative cards.
 In this case, Easy21 would benefit more from bootstrapping.

 Another difference between the two games is that in Easy21 the dealer's behaviour is fixed, whereas in regular blackjack the players have unknown policies.
 My hypothesis is that since dealer behaviour is fixed, looking ahead with bootstrapping is a lot more stable for Easy21 than blackjack.
 However potentially bootstrapping could help address the variance in dealer behaviour in blackjack.
 Honestly, not sure here.